doomx1/DBEAN/README.md

 # Dynamic Bidirectional Elman Attention Networks (DBEAN)
-**A Hybrid Framework for Efficient and Interpretable Text Classification**
+**Dynamic Bi-Elman Attention Networks: A DualDirectional Context-Aware Test-Time Learning for Text Classification**

 ### Acknowledgments
 We would like to express our gratitude to the MindSpore Community for their inval-uable support and resources throughout this research.
 Thanks for the support provided by MindSpore Community